kevintruong/til/PThread/Pthreads,-Part-2:-Usage-in-Practice.md

 ----

 Creating separate processes is useful
-* When more security is desired (for example, Chrome browser uses different processes for different tabs)
-* When running an existing and complete program then a new process is required (e.g. starting 'gcc')
-* When you are running into synchronization primitives and each process is operating on something in the system
+-When more security is desired (for example, Chrome browser uses different processes for different tabs) -When running an existing and complete program then a new process is required (e.g. starting 'gcc') -When you are running into synchronization primitives and each process is operating on something in the system